-It seems as though businesses have specialized teams whose only job is to come up with new and outrageous fees to charge us.
+It seems as though businesses have specialized teams whose only job is to come up with new and more outrageous fees to charge us.

-Of all the many fees you pay, which one is the worst?
+Of all the many fees you pay, which is the worst?
 Which one has the most potential to take you to financial ruin?

 |Beginning balance||Annual return||Fees||Balance in 35 years|

 It may be news to you that you’re paying 401(k) fees.
 That’s part of the problem.
 Although 401(k) plan administrators are required to disclose fees, some employees mistakenly believe that they don’t pay any expenses or fees for their plan.

-In fact, there can be dozens of fees attached to a 401(k).
+There can be dozens of fees attached to a 401(k).
 They typically fall into one of three categories:

-- Plan administration fees: These are the fees associated with the cost of providing and maintaining your 401(k).
+- Plan administration fees: These are fees associated with the cost of providing and maintaining your 401(k).
 They may be included in the investment fees or charged separately.

 Without the pain of having to write a check to the investment firm for managing your account, it’s easy to miss the fact that fees can be a drain on your retirement savings.

-3 ways to lower 401(k) fees
+How to lower your 401(k) fees